PNG NRL Franchise Working on Foundation

 “December 12th last year was a wonderful occasion for not only the country but the game of rugby league to come together and share in the excitement and appreciation of both the Australian and PNG Governments, announcing that we (PNG) would enter the NRL in 2028,” Hill expressed.

-“We are not at the stage of talking about football, coaches, who’s playing, and where we are going to get all these players from; we are at the day one of building a franchise.
+“We are not at the stage of talking about football, coaches, who’s playing, and where we are going to get all these players from; we are at day one of building a franchise.
 Predominantly, it is about facilities, it’s about the high-performance center, it’s about the player village, it’s about setting the standard of what type of club we want this franchise to be.

 “The who, the where, the why, the development processes, the community engagement, and all that.
-And so, before we get to talking about football, we need to set the foundations right.
+And so, before we get to talking about football, we need to set up the foundations right.
 There is no doubt that the successful team on the field is driven by a successful office and a franchise that embeds community and development pathways.”

 Hill further stressed that they would love to reach out and adopt the best model or system from a few powerhouse NRL clubs, such as the Penrith Panthers and others, to complement PNG’s philosophy in developing a strong pathway system.